bkeroack/elita/doc/gitdeploy.rst

 Note also that the "configs" package contains a prefix field.
 The prefix will be prepended to the archive name of every file in the package.
 For example, if a file "conf/a/b/main.xml" is added to the package, the archive name (the name that the file will have when the package is unpacked) will be "app-config/conf/a/b/main.xml".
+There is another optional field called "remove_prefix" which does the opposite: if that string is present in the filename, it will be removed a maximum of one time starting from the left.

 Package maps support any number of package definitions, and each package can have any number of patterns associated with it (but must have at least one).
 Prefix is optional.